mahichodhary/Atlantis_Document/README.md

    #### Repo ID's are of the form {VCS hostname}/{org}/{repo name}, ex. github.com/runatlantis/atlantis.

 -branch:
-  #### branch is an regex matching pull requests by base branch (using this you can specify a particular branch)
+  #### branch is an regex matching pull requests by base branch (using this you can specify particular branch)
   #### (the branch the pull request is getting merged into).
   #### By default, all branches are matched